-The Electrical Engineering Master’s programme is all about specialization: there are no core courses that have to be taken by all students.
-All specializations share the same structure.
-In your first year you will attend lectures in your specialized field and in your second year you will further develop the knowledge and skills you have acquired during your studies by applying them to practical work and problem-based learning.
+The Electrical Engineering Master’s is all about specialisation: there are no core courses that have to be taken by all students.
+All specialisations share the same structure.
+In your first year you will attend lectures in your specialised field and in your second year you will further develop the knowledge and skills you have acquired during your studies by applying them to practical work and problem-based learning.
 You will be given the chance to tackle problems that even the professionals have yet to solve.

-Within the fields of Microsystems, Mechatronics, Telecom, IC Design/Computer Architecture, Biomedical Applications, Image and Signal Processing, you can opt for one of these specializations.
+Within the fields of Microsystems, Mechatronics, Telecom, IC Design/Computer Architecture, Biomedical Applications, Image and Signal Processing, you can opt for one of these specialisations.

-- Standard specialization courses (20 credits): each specialization has four standard courses, see programme information.
+- Standard specialisation courses (20 credits): each specialisation has four standard courses, see programme information.

 - Philosophy and non-technical courses: philosophy of engineering and a course in economics, finance or another non-technical subject (5-10 credits).
 Graduates in Electrical Engineering should be able to relate their professional activities to the wider needs of society.
-Your Master’s programme will therefore contain a number of non-technical courses.
+Your master’s will therefore contain a number of non-technical courses.

-- to acquire a knowledge of specializations adjacent to your own (two courses).
+- to acquire a knowledge of specialisations adjacent to your own (two courses).

-- to acquire more in-depth knowledge of your own specialization.
+- to acquire more in-depth knowledge of your own specialisation.

-- to gain knowledge from outside your specialization according to your interests.
+- to gain knowledge from outside your specialisation according to your interests.

 - Master’s thesis project (40 credits): This is the final proof of your ability to handle more complex problems with a reasonable degree of independence within the area of electrical engineering, and to work as a scientific engineer at an advanced level.

-Find out if this Master's programme is right for you!
+Find out if this master's is right for you!